Dramacydal/WhiteMagic/README.md

-Win32HWBP
+WhiteMagic
 =========

-API to work with Win32 hardware breakpoints
+API to work with Win32 process memory and hardware breakpoints